crwlrsoft/url/README.md

 }
 ```

-If you pass an absolute url to `resolve()` it will just return that absolute
+If you pass an absolute URL to `resolve()` it will just return that absolute
-url.
+URL.

-### Comparing URLs or url components
+### Comparing URLs or URL components

 You may think to compare two URLs you don't need this library, but whenever
 you have URLs from an unpredictable input source, I'd recommend to use it.